 Resisting arrest, under Texas law, is a serious offense and should not be taken lightly if you or a loved one are charged.
-The best way to address any criminal charge is to consult an experienced local criminal defense attorney.
+The best way to address any criminal charge is to consult an experienced local criminal defense attorney in Dallas.

 Resisting Arrest Charges in Dallas